scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with unnatural fear.
-Make a spellcasting roll against the creatures Willpower.
+Make a spellcasting roll against the creatures willpower.
 On success the creature gains Fear as long as there is a hostile creature within 10 tiles, or all creatures on a critical.
 A creature gains no benefits from resting while under this curse.

 You may target an additional person for every level above 6th.